PrathameshBamb/Chakravyuha-Simulation/README.md

 # Chakravyuha Simulation

 This repository contains a Python implementation for simulating and visualizing the Chakravyuha scenario.
-The code determines whether a player can cross a series of enemy encounters while managing power, skips, and recharges.
+The code determines whether a player can cross series of enemy encounters while managing power, skips, and recharges.

 ## Problem Statement